sigmie/sigmie.com/docs/v0/mappings.md

 #### Index Prefixed

-Additionally, you can tell Elasticsearch to **index** field term prefixes by calling the `indexPrefixes` method.
+You can instruct Elasticsearch to **index** field term prefixes by calling the `indexPrefixes` method.
+This is useful if you plan to use the `Prefix` query on this attribute.

 ```php
 $properties->text('description')